Gross motor skills: Birth to 5 years

 - Walks and runs fairly well

-- Can jump with both feet
+- Jumps in place with both feet off the ground

-- Can kick a ball
+- Kicks a ball with either foot

-- Can broad jump 10-24 inches
+- Jump forward 10-24 inches

-- Can catch a large ball
+- Catches a large ball

 By 4 years